 Adjusted estimates of the effect of the change in policy in those relevant to the targeted neonatal programme

 For the UK born cohort relevant to the targeted neonatal vaccination programme the evidence of an association, across all models, was mixed and credible intervals were wide compared to models for the UK born cohort relevant to the universal school-age vaccination programme (Supplementary Table S4).
 The best fitting model was a Poisson model which adjusted for the change in policy, age, UK born incidence rates, and year of study entry with a random effect (Table 3).
-In this model, there was weak evidence of an association between the change in BCG policy and an decrease in incidence rates in UK born neonates, with an IRR of 0.96 (95%CI 0.82, 1.14).
+In this model, there was weak evidence of an association between the change in BCG policy and an decrease in incidence rates in UK born neonates, with an IRR of 0.96 (95%CrI 0.82, 1.14).
 There was weak evidence to suggest that dropping the change in policy from this model improved the quality of the fit, with an improvement in the LOOIC score of 0.92 (SE 1.07).
 This suggests that the change in policy was not an important factor for explaining incidence rates, after adjusting for covariates.
 Models which also adjusted for non-UK born incidence rates estimated that the change in policy was associated with no change in incidence rates in the relevant cohort of neonates.

-For the comparable non-UK born cohort who were relevant to the targeted neonatal vaccination programme there was evidence, across all models, that change in policy was associated with a large decrease in incidence rates (IRR: 0.62 (95%CI 0.44, 0.88)) (Table 3 in the best fitting model).
+For the comparable non-UK born cohort who were relevant to the targeted neonatal vaccination programme there was evidence, across all models, that change in policy was associated with a large decrease in incidence rates (IRR: 0.62 (95%CrI 0.44, 0.88)) (Table 3 in the best fitting model).
 The best fitting model was a Negative Binomial model that adjusted for the change in policy, age, and non-UK born incidence rates (Table 3).
 All models which at least adjusted for age estimated comparable effects of the change in policy (Supplementary Table S5).

 Table 3: Summary table of incidence rate ratios, in the UK born and non-UK born cohorts relevant to the targeted neonatal scheme, using the best fitting models as determined by comparison of the LOOIC (UK born: Poisson model with a random intercept for year of study entry, adjusting with fixed effects for the change in policy, age, and incidence rates in the UK born (Model 16), Non-UK born: Negative binomial model adjusting with fixed effects for the change in policy, age, and incidence rates in the non-UK born (Model 8 (Negative Binomial))).
 Model terms which were not included in a given cohort are indicated using a hyphen (-).
+Data relate to England, 2000-2015